 USD has the discretion to approve or deny course waivers based on the content of the course and when or where it was taken.
-The administrative coordinator for your program can provide you with a Requirements form.
+The administrative coordinator for your program can provide you with a Request for Substitution/Waiver of Graduation Requirements form.
 The completed form with appropriate signatures from the department chair or program director and the SMSE Associate Dean must be submitted to the Torero Hub team.